couchbaselabs/k8s--event-collector/README.md

 ## API

-A REST API can be used to communicate with a KEL instance to view event stashes taken as well as triggger new stashes.
+A REST API can be used to communicate with a KEL instance to view event stashes taken as well as trigger new stashes.
 By default it is served on port 8080

 * List all taken stash